University of California, Santa Barbara: History

 In 1959, UCSB professor Douwe Stuurman hosted the English writer Aldous Huxley as the university's first visiting professor.
 Huxley delivered a lectures series called "The Human Situation".

-In the late 1960s and early 1970s, UCSB became nationally known as one of the main national hotbeds of anti–Vietnam War activism.
+In the late 1960s and early 1970s, UCSB became nationally known as one of the main national hotbeds of marxist, anti–Vietnam War political activism.
 A bombing at the school's faculty club in 1969 killed the caretaker, Dover Sharp.
 In the spring of 1970, multiple instances of arson occurred, including a burning of the Bank of America branch building in the student community of Isla Vista, during which time one male student, Kevin Moran, was shot and killed by police.
 UCSB's anti-Vietnam activity impelled then-Gov. Ronald Reagan to impose a curfew and order the National Guard to enforce it.
 Armed guardsmen were common on campus and in Isla Vista during this time.

 In 1968, twelve black students occupied North Hall — temporarily renaming it Malcolm X Hall — to force the Chancellor Vernon Cheadle and the administration to acknowledge the marginalization needs of black students.
 The university answered the demands of the group by creating the Department of Black Studies.

 In 1995, UCSB was elected to the Association of American Universities, an organization of leading research universities, with a membership consisting of 59 universities in the United States (both public and private) and two universities in Canada.

 On May 23, 2014, a killing spree occurred in Isla Vista, California, a community near the campus.
 All six people killed during the rampage were students at UCSB.
 The murderer was a former Santa Barbara City College student who lived in Isla Vista.

+In 2009 Professor William I. Robinson became the subject of a formal inquiry after circulating course-related material comparing Israeli military actions to Nazi persecution - a controversy that highlighted tensions between academic freedom and the imperative to avoid content that Jewish students found intimidating.
+Even though the faculty code process eventually dismissed the charges, the episode raised questions about how Jewish concerns are handled within campus governance and highlighted ambiguities in procedural responses to allegations of antisemitism.